Pros and Cons of both platforms

 TradingView cons

-On the downside, TradingView is only for charting and doesn't offer order placement capabilities that can be offsetting for high frequency traders and scalpers.
+On the downside, TradingView is only for charting and doesn't offer order placement capabilities that can offset high frequency traders and scalpers.
 What's more, TradingView is not as reliable as MetaTrader 4.

 Both of these platforms have their advantages and disadvantages, but this does not mean that you have to choose only one.
 The beauty of these two is that you can use both at the same time.
 Many traders use TradingView for charting and MetaTrader 4 for order placement.